 The Gardens of Roscoe Village

 To reduce the high maintenance of annuals, the original garden was re-designed as a butterfly garden.
-The butterfly bath provides the water butterflies need.
+The butterfly bath provides them with the water they need.

 Toll House Garden

 Being the first garden planted by Mrs. Montgomery, many of the plants originated from her home on Hill Street.
 She loved plants with red berries and white flowers and used many in this garden.

 LeRetilley Fish Pond Garden